Gi60s/full-stack-dev/content/index.md

 **Environment**

 - Must use docker containers for local development, including it's own containerized database.
-It must be easy to transfer your app from one computer to another for development work.
 - It must provide a way via environment variables or other configuration settings to let your app run in multiple environments.
 For example, develop locally but deploy to the cloud.

 ### Alone or with a Group

 - You can work alone or in pairs.
-- If you have two people working on the project then more will be expected of your final project.
+- If you have two people working on the project then more will be expected of your semester project.
 I will also expect and look for an equal amount of contribution from each person.

 ### Grading Criteria

-The grade for your final project is based on a presentation that will occur on one of the last two days of class.
-There is no extra credit for presenting the first day.
-If any team fails to present they will receive a 0% on their final project.
+The grade for your semester project is based on a presentation that will occur on the last day of class.
+If anyone fails to present they will receive a 0% on their semester project.

-The presentation should include a demonstration of the web application as well as some code examples.
-The following criteria will be used to grade your final project.
+The presentation should include the following:

-- **Attendance (5%)** - You must be there both days (one day to present, the other to see presentations).
-- **Database Usage (10%)** - You must have your own database for storing data and your web application should read from and write to that database.
-(Show some code.)
-- **REST API (15%)** - You must have several REST endpoints for sending data to the server and getting data back from the server.
-(Show some code.)
-- **Single Page Application (15%)** - You're application should have the ability to navigate without reloading the page.
-You need to have at least three views (more if you have a team).
-(Show through demonstration.)
-- **Session Management (15%)** - Users must be able to create an account, log into your system, and remain logged in while navigating the site and during page reloads.
-Logout must also be available.
-(Show through demonstration.)
-- **Polish (5%)** - I don't expect you to be a UI or UX expert, but I do expect the front end application to make sense and be usable without special instruction.
-(Show through demonstration.)
-- **Project Scope (15%)** - Don't make your project too small.
-If you have questions about what is too small be sure to ask me.
-(Show through demonstration.)
-- **Environment (15%)** - You application needs to use Docker Compose so that it can be easily run from any computer that has container management capabilities.
-It also must accept a configuration (example: environment variables) to enable it to be deployed to other servers or even the cloud.
-(Show some code.)
-- **Reward and Challenge (5%)** - Share with the class what the most rewarding part of the project was as well as the most challenging.
+- An explanation of what you built and why you choose to build it.
+- A demonstration of the working application.
+- What you learned from building the application.

-### Example Final Projects from the Past
+### Example Semester Projects from the Past

 - A calendar application that helps multiple users schedule on their own calendars or on a shared calendar.
 - A recipe website where recipes can be submitted, categorized, searched by ingredients available, etc.